 Indigenous to the Mediterranean countries and Asia, Chaste Tree Berry has been renown as both an aphrodisiac and an anaphodisiac.
 Continue reading

-Typically, treatment commences at least one month before injections begin, with most patients choosing to begin treatment at least three months before the planned IVF cycle.
+Typically, acupuncture treatment commences at least three months before injections begin.
 This three month period allows for more time to touch upon the other elements of Chinese Medicine, including nutrition therapy, stress reduction, relaxation techniques, and herbal therapy.
 Acupuncture can also improve sperm quality in men[i], so beginning treatment early allows for a complete cycle of spermatogenesis, which takes approximately 72 days.

 Acupuncture in conjunction with IVF became popular after a research study in 2002 reported that receiving acupuncture on the day of embryo transfer increased the rate of pregnancy by 50%[ii].
 This particular protocol consists of two acupuncture treatments, one immediately preceding the embryo transfer, and one upon completion of the transfer.
 This treatment stimulates the autonomic nervous system and from an energetic viewpoint, relaxes the muscles of the uterus, calms the mind, and increases the flow of Qi, or energy, in the uterus[iii].
 Acupuncture can also help increase blood flow to the uterus and increases circulation in the pelvis[iv].
 It can stimulate endorphins[v] to reduce stress, help to regulate hormones, as well as stimulate follicular development[vi].